deepika-jangid/Flutter-Learning/Hello World/README.md

    ![](Images/emulator_launch_2_method.png)

-   <b>Note</b>- For running the app, It is must to build the emulator and launch it because emulator is the device on which your app will gonna run.
+   <b>Note</b>- For running the app, It is must to use the emulator, either you can build virtual or use a real one and launch it because emulator is the device on which your   app will gonna run.

    <b>Now you will see the output as follows</b>-